MatasPal/TrucksSystem/README.md

 # Truck Management System

 This is a Laravel-based application to manage trucks and their subunits.
 The project includes CRUD functionality for trucks, as well as the ability to assign subunits to trucks.
-Subunits are defined as temporary replacements for trucks that are unavailable
+Subunits are defined as temporary replacements for trucks that are unavailable.

 ## Features